-The TOE is defined uniquely by its name and version number DocuSign QSCD as Qualified Signature Creation Device, software version 1.0.0.0 and hardware version 2.0.0.0.
+The TOE is defined uniquely by its name and version number DocuSign QSCD as a Qualified Signature Creation Device version 1.1.0.6.

-2.9 Results of the Evaluation
+2.9 Evaluation Results

 The evaluation lab documented their evaluation results in the [ETR], which references an ASE Intermediate Report and other evaluator documents.